Sanie cu zurgălăi: Cover versions

 In 1953, American jazz, country and blues guitarist Les Paul covered the Mary Lătăreţu version of the song under the title "Johnny Is the Boy for Me".
 English language lyrics, not connected to the Romanian original, were written by English lyricist and singer Paddy Roberts and Belgian producer and songwriter Marcel Stellman.
 Vocals were provided by Mary Ford, Paul's wife.
 Paul's version was recorded in 1953 for Capitol Records (cat.
 No. 2486).

 Few months later, "Johnny" was heard by Édith Piaf, who recorded her cover of Paul's version in December 1953 for Columbia Records (cat.
 No. BF 596) with French lyrics under the title "Johnny, tu n'es pas un ange".
 French lyrics were written by Francis Lemarque (1917-2002).
-On the Piaf's record, the music was credited to Paul.
+On Piaf's record, the music was credited to Paul.

 Stein subsequently become a lawyer and sued Paul for plagiarism in the 1950s.
 It was one of the first lawsuits for plagiarism in music.
 Some Romanian sources indicate that Stein won the case, but the ASCAP/BMI publishing database to this day still credits "Johnny Is The Boy For Me" entirely and solely to Les Paul, Paddy Roberts and Marcel Stellman.

+In 1968 the israeli duet Esther and Abi Ofarim recorded a fast version in romanian, with a spectacular orchestration, on their Up To Date album (Philips 838808JY, Phonodor 12196).
+Strangely, none of the authors are credited, only the music producers A.Dayam and A.White.